thecodrr/covyd/README.md

 ## Contributing:

-`cassy` cannot grow and help without the contribution from the community.
+`covyd` cannot grow and help without the contribution from the community.
 Here are some of the ways you can help out.

 ### Messages:

-`cassy` includes a list of messages.
+`covyd` includes a list of messages.
 Currently it's pretty basic (and short).
 It is requested from the community that they contribute their tips, stories, jokes and other positive stuff.
 Simply open a PR with your message and it will be added.

 ### Terminal/Shell Support:

-**Currently `cassy` only supports:**
+**Currently `covyd` only supports:**

 - `bash`
 - `zsh`